-Westminster University is a private, independent university dedicated to student learning.
+Westminster University is a private, accredited, and comprehensive liberal arts institution dedicated to student learning.
 We are a community of learners with a long and honored tradition of caring deeply about students and their education.
-We offer liberal arts and professional education in undergraduate, selected graduate courses, and other innovative degree and non-degree programs.
-Students experiment with ideas, raise questions, critically examine alternatives, and make informed decisions.
-We encourage students to assume responsibility for their learning, to discover and pursue their passions, and promote more equitable and sustainable communities.
+We offer liberal arts and professional education in courses of study for undergraduate, selected graduate, and other innovative degree and nondegree programs.
+Students are challenged to experiment with ideas, raise questions, critically examine alternatives, and make informed decisions.
+We encourage students to accept responsibility for their learning, to discover and pursue their passions, and to promote more equitable and sustainable communities.

-Our purpose is to prepare students to lead lives of learning, accomplishment, and service and to help them develop skills and attributes vital for success in a diverse and interdependent world.
-We promote distinct approaches toward engaged learning that emphasize theory and practice in our academic and cocurricular programs.
-Grounded in a culture of imagination and innovation, we pursue excellence while promoting inclusiveness and respect for differences
+Our purposes are to prepare students to lead lives of learning, accomplishment, and service and to help them develop skills and attributes critical for success in a diverse and interdependent world.
+We promote distinctive approaches to engaged learning that emphasize theory and practice in our academic and co-curricular programs.
+Grounded in a culture of creativity and innovation, we work to pursue excellence while promoting inclusiveness and respect for differences.